Customer relationship management (CRM) implementation is the process of centralizing all communications between a

 - Look out for CRM adoption issues after roll-out

 A recent report on Entrepreneur showed that CRM investments fail to deliver because CRM is focused on management.
 It seems like front-line employees—customer support and sales reps—may find the experience of using a CRM less rewarding than sales managers and other executives.

-With a dedicated person that monitors not only the CRM project as a whole but the individual experiences as well, you’ll gain insights into how everyone feels instantly.
+With a dedicated person who monitors not only the CRM project as a whole but the individual experiences as well, you’ll gain insights into how everyone feels instantly.

 You can assign this role to someone already working with you (make sure not to relieve them of other projects in that case!) or contract a project manager just for this process.

 Less than half of all CRM implementations have a user adoption rate of over 90%—make sure you’re one of them.

 4. Set Up a Timeline For Key Implementation Events

 With a project management role in place, you can work out your CRM implementation timeline.

-Here are the main events that need to be in your calendar:
+Here are the main events that need to be on your calendar:

 - Backup and migration of your existing customer data